-Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, personal experiences (and solutions), nonprofit trends to be watching, and a few precautions.
+Carolyn’s Nonprofit Blog includes nonprofit topics of personal interest, discussions about personal experiences (including advice and possible solutions to daunting problems), nonprofit trends to be watching and a few precautions.

-I began Carolyn’s Nonprofit Blog in 2011 during the economic downturn when living in San Antonio, Texas.
-It has become the documentation of a lifetime of professional work in the nonprofit sector.
+I began Carolyn’s Nonprofit Blog in 2011 during the economic downturn, when I was living in San Antonio, Texas.
+The blog has become the documentation of a lifetime of professional work in the nonprofit sector.
 There are no other authors nor guest authors.
 I receive fairly regular requests to write articles for Carolyn’s Nonprofit Blog, and I apologize, but there are no other authors at this time.

 Included in Carolyn’s Nonprofit Blog